fergarrui/custom-bytecode-analyzer/README.md

 ```
 {
     "rules": [{
         "name": "Custom serialization and deserialization",
         "methods": [{
             "name": "readObject",
             "visibility": "private",
-			"parameter": "java.io.ObjectOutputStream"
+            "parameters" : ["java.io.ObjectInputStream"]
         },{
             "name": "writeObject",
             "report": "false",
             "visibility": "private",
-			"parameter": "java.io.ObjectOutputStream"
+            "parameters" : ["java.io.ObjectOutputStream"]
         }]
     }]
 }
 ```

 The property ```report``` was set to false to avoid reporting twice for the same rule.
-We are using the second method just as a condition, but reporting only ```readObject``` methods should be enough for the example purpose.
+We are using the second method just as a condition, but reporting only ```readObject``` methods should be enough for the purpose of this rule.

 #### Find all method definitions
 If a property is not defined, it will always match as true.
 For example, this rule would return all methods definitions: